-The Fund offers a dividend reinvestment plan (the "Plan"), pursuant to which a Common Shareholder may elect to have distributions automatically reinvested in Common Shares of the Fund.
-You may elect to participate in the Plan by completing the Dividend Reinvestment Plan Application Form.
-If you do not participate, you will receive all Fund distributions in cash paid by check mailed directly to you by American Stock Transfer & Trust Company, LLC ("AST" or "Plan Agent"), as dividend paying agent.
+The Fund offers a dividend reinvestment plan (the "Plan") pursuant to which Common Shareholders automatically have distributions reinvestment in Common Shares of the Fund unless they elect otherwise through their investment dealer.
+Common Shareholders who elect not to participate in the Plan will receive all Fund distributions in cash paid by check mailed directly to the Common Shareholder of record (or, if the Common Shares are held in street or other nominee name, then to the nominee) by American Stock Transfer & Trust Company, LLC ("AST" or the "Plan Agent"), as disbursing agent.
 On the distribution payment date, if the net asset value per Common Share is equal to or less than the market price per Common Share plus estimated brokerage commissions, then new Common Shares will be issued.
 The number of Common Shares shall be determined by the greater of the net asset value per Common Share or 95% of the market price.
 Otherwise, Common Shares generally will be purchased on the open market by the Plan Agent.
 Distributions subject to income tax (if any) are taxable whether or not shares are reinvested.